March Online Prayer Gathering

 For community members, educators, and volunteers, please please sign up for our H.O.P.E. for Community Members.

-Perk up your afternoon with coffee and conversation on Tuesday, Sept.
-16!
-Join us at Third Place Commons, located at 17171 Bothell Way NE in Lake Forest Park, anytime from 10:30 a.m. to 12:30 p.m. for a casual drop-in event.
+Need a brew‑tiful start to your day?
+Join us at Woods Coffee meeting room, located at 625 116th Ave NE in Bellevue, on Thursday, Mar.
+12, anytime between 10:00 to 11:00 a.m. for a casual drop-in event.
 Let’s pour over the realities of sex trafficking in our communities, REST’s work to expand pathways to freedom, safety, and hope for survivors, and how you can get involved.
 Come sip, chat, and latte us work together to brew positive change!

-On Monday, Sept.
-15, from 8:00 to 8:30 a.m., we are holding a time for prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in the Puget Sound.
+On Thursday, Feb.
+26, from 7:00 to 7:30 p.m., we are holding a time of prayer and scripture reading as we seek to grow our compassion and understanding of how sex trafficking affects our neighbors in Seattle and beyond.

 Open to: Community members, educators, and volunteers.